frontity-demos/2020-06-jsnation-workshop/README.md

 > *[Back to top](#table-of-contents)*

-## 9. Display the content of posts and pages separately
+## 9. Display posts and pages separately

 At the moment posts and pages both use the same component.
 But normally posts will display author and date information as well as tags, categories, etc...